 What tools and resources do you recommend to help writers improve their writing?

 Read books by journalists and their editors.
-These are the folks who’ve learned more than anyone else what it takes to meet deadlines and maintain accuracy and clarity in piece after piece, all the while making sure they kept their readers and their readers’ needs in mind.
+These are the folks who’ve learned what it takes to meet deadlines while maintaining accuracy and clarity in piece after piece.

 One good place to start is anything written by Roy Peter Clark.
 Another terrific resource is the book Telling True Stories, which is a compilation of contributions from numerous writers and editors of nonfiction narrative.
 Writers of any industry and stripe should learn from veteran writers in the field of nonfiction narrative.
 More than anyone else, they’ve had to learn how to distill the grandiosity and complexity of real life into words that connect to readers to inform, entertain, and advocate.

-For what it’s worth, I’ve recently published a small booklet about this entitled Tell Them a Story: Using the Best Lessons from Narrative Nonfiction in Your Everyday Writing, published by the Editorial Freelancers Association.
+For what it’s worth, I published a booklet about this entitled Tell Them a Story: Using the Best Lessons from Narrative Nonfiction in Your Everyday Writing, published by the Editorial Freelancers Association.

 As for writing tools that help relieve some of the pressure, I encourage folks to look into installing the editing software WordRake or PerfectIt.
 I have WordRake and I run it through everything I write.
 It inevitably catches lots of great opportunities to sharpen and clarify a piece of writing.